 Best Foam Rolling Exercises for Quads Video

 Check out our video guide, featuring former BarBend training editor Jake Boly, for more information on how to roll out your quads properly.

 [Related: Everything You Need to Know to Build Your First Workout Program]

 Understanding the Quad Rolling Sequence

-This foam rolling sequence is focused entirely on hitting multiple areas of the quad, and anterior portion of the leg.
-Rarely is only one part of the quad tight, such as the vastus medialis, but it’s an accumulation of muscles and tendons that are tight.
-Below are a few areas of the quad and anterior leg that this foam rolling sequence will cover.
+This foam rolling sequence is focused on hitting multiple areas of the quad and anterior leg muscles.
+Rarely is one quad muscle tight, but it’s an accumulation of muscles and tendons that are tight.
+Below are a few areas of the quad and anterior leg this foam rolling sequence will cover.

 - Vastus Lateralis